awsdocs/aws-lambda-developer-guide/sample-apps/blank-java/README.md

     $ git clone git@github.com:awsdocs/aws-lambda-developer-guide.git
     $ cd aws-lambda-developer-guide/sample-apps/blank-java

 Run `1-create-bucket.sh` to create a new bucket for deployment artifacts.
-Or, if you already have a bucket, rename `2-deploy.sh.template` to `2-deploy.sh` and replace `MY_BUCKET` in it with the name of an existing bucket.
+Or, if you already have a bucket, create a file named `bucket-name.txt` that contains the name of your bucket.

     blank-java$ ./1-create-bucket.sh
     make_bucket: lambda-artifacts-a5e491dbb5b22e0d